Economic Data freely available online

 Four particularly useful publications are the World Economic Outlook (see also WEO databases), Global Financial Stability Report, Fiscal Monitor and Annual Report.
 Each of these has a large statistical annex and can be accessed via the following link.

-A number of additional IMF datasets are available for free access on the IMF eLibrary Data site, including data on international reserves, investment, financial soundness and financial access.
+A number of additional IMF datasets are available for free access on the IMF Data site, including data on international reserves, investment, financial soundness and financial access.
 These can be searched by country, topic and data source.

 The statistics section of the WTO site contains a number of databases and publications providing extensive access to trade and tariff data.

-and tariff profiles at:
+Trade and tariff data

 The above report contains many tables on global and regional FDI, cross-border mergers and acquisitions (M&As) and transnational corporations (TNCs).